 Big Island in February

-Valentine’s Day: Valentine’s Day, February 14, is a hugely popular day for getting engaged among Hawaii vacationers.
-If you want to pop the question in a particularly special venue, make reservations well in advance, though who can argue with a sunset on the beach proposal?
+- Valentine’s Day: Valentine’s Day, February 14, is an extremely popular day for getting engaged among Hawaii vacationers.
+If you want to pop the question in a particularly special venue, make reservations well in advance, though who can argue with a sunset-on-the-beach proposal?

-SOKO Open Studios: The artists of South Kona open their studios and their homes to curious art lovers.
-Meet the artists and see what they’re making, where they’re making i
+- SOKO Open Studios: The artists of South Kona open their studios and their homes to curious art lovers.
+Meet the artists and see what they’re making, where they’re making it.

 Big Island in April

-Big Island Chocolate Festival: Hang out with coffee’s friend, chocolate, meet Hawaii’s cacao growers, and feast on chocolate inspired and infused everything.
+- Big Island Chocolate Festival: Hang out with coffee’s friend, chocolate, meet Hawaii’s cacao growers, and feast on chocolate-inspired and infused dishes.

-Merrie Monarch Festival: The pinnacle of hula events.
+- Merrie Monarch Festival: The pinnacle of hula events.
 Dancers come from around the world to compete at this remarkable event.
-Hilo is packed for the festival, you can’t book too far in advance.
+Hilo is packed for the festival and you can’t book too far in advance.

 Big Island in May

-Lei Day in Hilo: Drop in to appreciate the fine art of lei making.
-Watch hula performances, learn the history of the art, and learn how to make your own flower lei.
+- Lei Day in Hilo: Drop in to appreciate the fine art of lei making.
+Watch hula performances, understand the history of the art, and learn how to make your own flower lei.

-Hawaii Kuauli Pacific & Asia Cultural Festival: Food, fashion, and culture all meet at this festival celebrating the Asian and Pacific cultures that make Hawaii such a diverse and interesting place.
+- Hawaii Kuauli Pacific & Asia Cultural Festival: Food, fashion, and tradition all meet at this festival celebrating the Asian and Pacific cultures that make Hawaii such a diverse and interesting place.